 TECHNOLOGY We aim for children to develop design and technology capabilities.
 By exploring familiar objects and environments, children will work with a variety of materials to develop and communicate their own ideas and design, make, test and assess simple models and constructions.

-We also have lunchtime sports clubs and after-school clubs that include basketball, football, athletics etc.
+We also have lunchtime sports clubs and after-school clubs that include basketball, football, Pilates, dance/musical theatre etc.

 If your child has pierced ears they need to be able to remove their studs themselves before taking part in sport.
 For health and safety reasons your child will not be able to take part in outside PE if he/she does not have a PE kit in school.
 A reminder note will be sent home.
 Indoor PE is done in bare feet unless a doctor requests otherwise.